Medication Side Effects

 cause "hot dog fingers"?

 Not long ago a brokerage firm ran a TV advertisement which spoofed pharmaceutical ads.
 In it a man sits at his computer while the TV is on showing an ad for a new allergy drug.
-Soothing music plays in the background as a family picnics in a field of daisies free of their usual spring time allergies.
-Its all very nice until the disclaimer pops up on the screen warning of all the potential side effects including the possibility of developing some presumably horrible condition known as hot dog fingers.
+Soothing music plays in the background as a family picnic in a field of daisies free of their usual springtime allergies.
+It's all very nice until the disclaimer pops up on the screen warning of all the potential side effects including the possibility of developing some presumably horrible condition known as hot dog fingers.
 The viewer of course logs on to his brokerage account and sells all his shares in the drug company before the disclaimer has even finished scrolling by.
 This is all very good for the company you trade stocks with although maybe not so much for the one that makes the imaginary allergy medicine, but back in real life, no one is really going to weep for either company.
-Personally I don't really care who wins or loses the ad wars, except that these sorts of disclaimers and side effect lists are not particularly good for patients either.
+Personally, I don't really care who wins or loses the ad wars, except that these sorts of disclaimers and side effect lists are not particularly good for patients either.

 All medications have some risk of side effects.
 Over the last 20 years there have been efforts to make the public more aware of the potential side effects of the drugs they use.
 Doctors may discuss side effects with their patients.
 Pharmacies now give print outs of side effects with every prescription filled.
-When all else fails the internet is awash in sites that provide an official list of side effects and forums where people will offer up their own unofficial list of complaints they've attributed to whatever drug we are interested in.
+When all else fails the internet is awash in sites that provide an official list of side effects and forums where people will offer up their own unofficial list of complaints, they've attributed to whatever drug we are interested in.

 One would think that this encyclopedia of information would make for a more educated consumer better equipped to make confusing medical decisions, but that may not always be the case.
 Much of the information regarding medication side effects is based on very weak evidence and even that which is correct is rarely placed in proper context.
 These sorts of inaccuracies and lack of perspective often leads patients to misperceptions that can discourage them from taking medications which may be critical to their health.

-When we look over a list of possible side effects from the pharmacy or on the internet we assume that these lists are well researched.
+When we look over a list of possible side effects from the pharmacy or on the internet, we assume that these lists are well researched.
 Some of the information in that list is indeed based on well controlled studies in which the side effect was found to be more common among patients taking the drug than it was in those who were on placebo, but among the endless list of side effects only a handful are usually well researched.
 The vast majority of the side effects on the list are based on questionable anecdotal reports.
-In other words if someone taking drug A develops a headache and decides to file an adverse reaction report, headaches may now be listed as a potential side effect.
+In other words, if someone taking drug A develops a headache and decides to file an adverse reaction report, headaches may now be listed as a potential side effect.
 In such cases the symptom may have been due to the drug or may have been completely unrelated, but there is no way to know.
-In fact headache is listed as a side effect of almost every common drug.
+In fact, headache is listed as a side effect of almost every common drug.
 It is very unlikely that all drugs cause headaches.
-Its much more likely that headaches are very common occurrences and that sooner or later people get headaches on every drug just because people get headaches anyway.
+It's much more likely that headaches are very common occurrences and that sooner or later people get headaches on every drug just because people get headaches anyway.

 In a similar vein many drugs are blamed for symptoms that are not really side effects of the drug but side effects of the condition they are used to treat.
-For example, the side effects list for the allergy medication Claritin includes; "bronchitis, bronchospasm, coughing, laryngitis, and sneezing".
+For example, the side effects list for the allergy medication Claritin includes "bronchitis, bronchospasm, coughing, laryngitis, and sneezing".
 These are all conditions for which a person rightly or wrongly might have taken Claritin in the first place.
 Yet you would expect patients to have these symptoms not because the drug caused them, but because that is why they took the drug.

 While some side effects are very likely not due to the drug at all, others are accurately attributed to a drug but not put in proper context, or for that matter any context.
 For a patient to properly decide whether a drug is worth taking they need to know what the risk of a particular side effect is and whether that risk applies to them at all.
 Most side effect lists don't give patients any idea of the actual risk or whether certain predisposing conditions or circumstances are required for those side effects to occur.
 It makes a big difference if a particular side effect occurs one in a hundred times or one time in 10 million or perhaps only in people who wear orange sneakers.